ColorlibHQ/colorlib-login-customizer/readme.txt

 5. A new sub menu item `Colorlib Login Customizer` will appear in your main Settings menu.

 == Changelog ==

+= 1.2.96 =
+* Compatibility fix with All In One WP Security plugin
+* Customizer toggle bug fix

 = 1.2.95 =
 * Review request bug fix